Q: What is The Meadoway?

-A: The Meadoway is in the east end of the city and will run across Scarborough between the new East Don Trail in the Don River ravine to the main trails in Rouge National Urban Park while also connecting to the Highland Creek ravine system in Morningside Park.
-A map of The Meadoway can be found here.
+A: The Meadoway is in the east end of the city and will run across Scarborough, within the hydro corridor between the new East Don Trail in the Don River ravine to the main trails in Rouge National Urban Park while also connecting to the Highland Creek ravine system in Morningside Park.
+A map of The Meadoway can be found HERE.

 Q: What will happen to the hydro towers?

 A: The hydro towers will remain in The Meadoway, as they deliver essential power requirements for the City of Toronto.
 The multi-use trails, high-functioning meadow habitat, and urban agriculture opportunities will transform what was once known as an area used for energy transmission into a place that connects natural areas and redefines the connection between the built structure of a city and natural spaces.

 Q: Will The Meadoway have ticks or other biting/stinging insects?

 A: As with all Toronto Parks, there is the possibility of coming across biting/stinging insects in The Meadoway.